There will be times where you will need to attend an open house without a member from our team. During our buyers meeting, we’ll go over:

 DON’T: Point out defects to the seller’s agent

 If you see a water stain or crack in a wall, we’ll leave that to our home inspector to point out; that way, we can potentially bring it up to the seller as a bargaining item after inspection.
-(If you’re not having an inspection, I’ll get as much info as I can about it and we’ll figure out how we might want to account for it in our offer.)
+(If you’re not having an inspection, we’ll get as much info as we can about it and we’ll figure out how we might want to account for it in our offer.)